 It feels like I have been blessed, I am thankful for it all, even the bullying!
 I continue to learn about our true allies of nature; the flora and fauna around us.
 I have found my masculinity, my true self and my medicine name, ‘Swallowtail.’

 Best of all, I am now ready to help others to overcome similar issues to that I have encountered myself and I have launched my own flower essence and shamanic practice, Allies Of Nature, which incorporates a range of flower essences too.

-I work with my clients, in nature, to help them overcome the effects of bullying to discover their true identity, using nature as an ally to move them from a place of fear to one of love, helping them to live their lives more in harmony with the rest of the planet.
+I work with my clients, online and in nature, to help them move from a place of fear to one of love and overcome the effects of bullying to discover their true identity.
+I use nature as an ally by connecting with the spirits of both flowers and animals in order to help my clients live their lives more in harmony with the rest of the planet.

 We engage in transformational conversations and sessions together which take place in all kinds of natural locations: on a hill-top, by a river, at the beach or in a forest.
 Our natural surroundings help us to go deep and discover the way to heal.

-The flower essences are here to assist us in that process, proving to be magnificent teachers in their own right bringing their own individual restorative qualities via each flower essence in the range in order to help everyone come back into a state of balance and become the best they can be through improved emotional wellbeing.
+The flower essences are here to support us throughout that process the whole year through, they bring with them individual restorative qualities and unique messages month by month in order to help everyone come back into a state of balance and wholeness and become the best they can be through improved emotional wellbeing.

-When you’re ready to discover your own true identity and become an ally of nature yourself, I’ll be here to help you with my flower essence and shamanic practice to guide you towards fulfilling your greatest potential.
+When you’re ready to move from a place of fear to one of love and become an ally of nature yourself, I’ll be there to help you with my flower essence and shamanic practice to guide you towards fulfilling your greatest potential.